Subshifts of Finite Type with a Hole: Abstract

 \section{Abstract}

-This paper examines the relationship between the escape rate and the minimal period of the hole.
 We consider a subshift of finite type on $q$ symbols with a union of $t$ cylinders based at words of identical length $p$ as the hole.
-The escape rate into the hole relates to the asymptotic behavior of the number of words of fixed length that do not contain the fixed set of (forbidden) words at which the cylinders are based.
-We explore the relationship between the escape rate and $r(z)$, a rational function of the correlations between the forbidden words.
-In particular, we prove that there exists a constant $D(t,p)$ such that if $q>D(t,p)$, then the escape rate is faster for the hole with larger value of $r(z)$ evaluated at $D(t,p)$.
-Further, we consider two holes each of which is a union of cylinders based at words of equal length, having zero cross-correlation, and prove that the larger is the minimal period of the collection, the faster is the escape rate.
-However, when the cross-correlations are non-zero, we give examples to prove that this result fails to hold.
+We explore the relationship between escape rate into the hole and a rational function $r(z)$, of correlations between forbidden words in the subshift with the hole.
+In particular, we prove that there exists a constant $D(t,p)$ such that if $q>D(t,p)$, then escape rate is faster into the hole when the value of the corresponding rational function $r(z)$ evaluated at $D(t,p)$ is larger.
+Further, we consider holes which are unions of cylinders based at words of identical length, having zero cross-correlations, and prove that the escape rate is faster into the hole with larger Poincar\'e recurrence time.
 Our results are more general than the existing ones known for maps conjugate to a full shift with a single cylinder as the hole.
-The existing results arise as a special case of our results.